By using this website you agree to our terms of use :

 The contents of the Website are for information purposes only. · Nothing in this Website should be read as a substitute for professional advice. · Common Unity recommends the Website User obtains suitable expert advice on any matter that reasonably requires it. · Any warnings and advice given on the Website regarding protections a Customer should observe when dealing with Providers should be read as not exhaustive.

-Extent to which Common Unity is obliged to allow a Provider’s details to be included on the Website
+Extent to which Common Unity and Forward For Life are obliged to allow a Provider’s details to be included on the Website

-Extent to which the Common Unity is entitled to remove a Provider’s details from the Website
+Extent to which the Common Unity/Forward For Life are entitled to remove a Provider’s details from the Website

-Common Unity may do so at any time, at its own discretion.
-The Provider does not pay Common Unity for the publication of the Provider’s details on the Website, therefore all parties agree this is reasonable.
+We may do so at any time, at our own discretion.
+The Provider does not pay Common Unity/Forward For Life for the publication of the Provider’s details on the Website, therefore all parties agree this is reasonable.

-Extent of Common Unity’s liability to the Website User for the Website User’s losses, damage or costs in relation to the following
+Extent of Common Unity and Forward For Life’s liability to the Website User for the Website User’s losses, damage or costs in relation to the following

 a) Any inaccurate, incomplete and/or out-of-date